jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 It does not compile.
-There is an app folder where by default all the executable reside (which is where the error occurs), and a `src` folder where your library code lives (the modified file is in there).
+There is an app folder where by default all the executable reside (which is where the error occurs), and a `src` folder where the library code lives (the modified file is in there).
-Future proving yourself by putting as much code in the library as is reasonable, seems wise.
+One can future proving themselves by putting as much code in the library as is reasonable.

 Fix the error in `app/Main.hs`: